 available for individuals to assist with programming, sit on the Library Board

 or engaging with the Friends of Chandler Public Library

 Chandler Museum is currently located in the historic McCullough-Price House that houses an archival research center and exhibit gallery, with a new building starting construction soon and opening in late 2018.
 The museum also runs Tumbleweed Ranch, an outdoor learning environment which features a 1917 home, historic grocery store and antique agricultural equipment, located in Tumbleweed Park.
-To see some of the photos, ephemera and newspaper clips that make up the Museum's collection, visit ChandlerpediA.

 The Museum is an innovative learning environment where the community comes together to share our stories, store our cultural heritage and experience Chandler as a people and place.
 The vision of the Museum is to be the community’s principle resource to explore its people’s history, culture, and their place in the rapidly changing world of today.

 The Museum has a Museums Advisory Board, and partners with three supporting nonprofit organizations - Pardners of Tumbleweed Ranch, Chandler Sports Hall of Fame and Chandler Historical Society.
 Chandler Museum also offers opportunities for volunteers or interns, as well as resources for teachers.

 Chandler Center for the Arts presents a variety of performing arts events, including traveling productions, local arts organizations and Chandler Unified School District events.
 A product of community leadership, clear vision and unwavering determination, the Center for the Arts is a testament to Chandler’s passionate commitment to the arts.